On a trip through Central America, Guatemala should certainly be included in the itinerary.

 Talking about natural beauty, Guatemala has it all.
 It is blessed with some of the world’s coolest lakes with its most famous one being Lago Atitlan.

-You can go birdwatching in mystical cloud forests and look for the Quetzal, the symbol of Guatemala.
+You can go birdwatching in mystical cloud forests and look for the Quetzal, the national bird, and symbol of the country.

-There is an abundance of national parks like Tikal NP and you can not afford to miss out on visiting the stunning lake formations of Semuc Champey.
+There is an abundance of national parks like Tikal NP, you can not afford to miss out on visiting the stunning lake formations of Semuc Champey.

 For the more adventurous travelers, there are a lot of opportunities to hike volcano’s, jump of a waterfall at the hot springs of Lago Izabal, go river tubing or to go zip lining.